 The MFA in Creative Writing Program

-West Virginia University’s MFA Program celebrated its Tenth Anniversary in 2011.
-The only MFA program in Appalachia, it offers specializations in fiction, nonfiction, and poetry.
+West Virginia University’s MFA Program in Creative Writing will celebrate its 15th anniversary in 2016.
+Located in the foothills of the Appalachians along the Monongahela River, our program offers specializations in fiction, nonfiction, and poetry.
 Workshop sizes are always small, usually capped at twelve students.
 This year's courses and special events and programs for MFA students.In addition to taking five workshops, including one out of genre, students work one-on-one with faculty mentors in preparing their theses, a book-length work of fiction, nonfiction, or poetry.

-WVU’s MFA faculty members have published more than twelve books between them and have won many prestigious prizes and honors:
+WVU’s MFA faculty members have published more than 25 books among them and have won many prestigious prizes and honors: